Summer of 1972 – School’s Out.

 Having moved myself a few times over the years now, I know it’s stressful and I know there’s a long to-do list, but we usually remember to take the kids with us.

-I remembered there had been talk of moving as I had been told to keep my room tidy for people viewing the house, but the fine details and timelines had not been important to a 14-year-old who expected to be packed and transported with the Tupperware, plus like I said, I never got the memo!
+I remembered there had been talk of moving as I had been told to keep my room tidy for people viewing the house a few months prior, but the fine details and timelines had not been important to a 13-year-old who expected to be packed and transported with the Tupperware, plus like I said, I never got the memo!

 The new house was only half a mile away and as I made my way there, I got excited about the prospect of my new home and all that that entailed and reflected on the great holiday I had just experienced.